 The Joe Rogan Experience episode with David Goggins is full of really inspiring stories, and I recommend it to anyone interested in fitness.

 Other Episodes With David Goggins

 Episode #1321 – Robert Oberst

 Robert Oberst is an American strongman.
 He was a finalist in the 2013 and 2018 World’s Strongest Man competitions.

 Robert Oberst has a controversial opinion that nobody should do deadlifts unless it is explicitly a part of their participating competition.
 He says the risk to reward is way too skewed towards the risk to make it at all worth it.

 According to Robert Oberst, if you are a great deadlift, you are risking your lower and upper back.
 Your chances of getting hurt are very high if you are someone who deadlifts all the time, and there are so many small things that could go wrong.

 Oberst also says that you are going to want to use a natural grip when lifting.
-He says that this is much better for your chest and your upper shoulders.
-He also says that he likes to recharge with peanut butter and honey in between lifts.
+He says this is much better for your chest and upper shoulders.
+He also says he likes to recharge with peanut butter and honey between lifts.

 If you are interested in strongman competitions and how to train for them, you should check out Robert Oberst on the Joe Rogan Experience.

 Episode #1624 – Mark Sisson